SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   be trimmed to make room for the quote prefix character to be added to the front.

-useQuoteLineInitials              Whether or not to prefix quoted message lines
-                                  with the previous author's initials when
-                                  replying to a message.
-Valued values are true and false.
-If this setting is disabled, SlyEdit will simply prefix the quoted lines with " > ", as was done in IceEdit, DCT Edit, and other message editors of the early-mid 1990s.
-This setting is enabled by default.

-indentQuoteLinesWithInitials      When prefixing quoted messages lines with the
-                                  previous author's initials, this setting
-                                  specifies whether or not to indent quoted lines with a space.
-Valued values are true and false.
-This setting is disabled by default.

 add3rdPartyStartupScript          Add a 3rd-party JavaScript script to execute
                                   (via loading) upon startup of SlyEdit.
 The parameter must specify the full path & filename